 Transactions that can't be self-assessed

-Lodge the following transactions through OSR Duties Lodgments.
+Lodge the following transactions through Duties Lodgments.

 - land details, sellers/transferors' details or buyers/transferees' details exceed 25 items